2023 NRPA Directors School Information

 - from a park agency that cannot pay a candidate’s tuition without a scholarship

-Student scholarships are available through the generosity of The Toro Company and The Toro Foundation.
+Student scholarships. which cover tuition only ($975) are available through the generosity of The Toro Company and The Toro Foundation.

 - Applicant must be a current director, assistant/deputy director or mid-level manager being groomed for director of a park and recreation agency, municipal agency or nonprofit.